joinpursuit/AC_4_Web/units/react/lessons/react_todos_2/react_todos_2.md

 // the number is: 2
 ```

-What we were doing with our react `Todo` is similar to the above, except that:
+What we were doing with our react `Todo` is similar to the above.
+However, note the following:

-* We had as initial data an array of todos.
+* Our enclosing function is the `Todo` component itself.
+* Our enclosed function is the `onClick`.
 * Instead of logging the number, we are calling a different function, one that was defined in `TodoApp`.

-And an array of numbers:
+Also, in our react app we had an array of `Todo` components.
+Given an array of numbers

 ```js
 const numbers = [1, 2, 3, 4]
 ```

-We may now map over the above array, create an array of `logNumber` functions:
+We can iterate over the array, creating an array of `logNumber` functions:

 ```js
 const numLoggers = numbers.map(num => createNumLogger(num));